Fossj117/fossj117.github.io/_posts/2024-02-13-images-of-ai-protest.md

 </center>
 </p>

-"Waymo Vehicle surrounded and then graffiti’d, windows were broken, and firework lit on fire inside the vehicle which ultimately caught the entire vehicle on fire."
+> Waymo Vehicle surrounded and then graffiti’d, windows were broken, and firework lit on fire inside the vehicle which ultimately caught the entire vehicle on fire.

 Photo by: Séraphine Hossenlopp ([source](https://twitter.com/SFFDPIO/status/1756581720399520077/photo/1))